Musta-Kissa/web-file-manager/README.md

 To create a directory write the directory name in the box and click `Enter` or `Submit`

+## Trouble Shootin
+If there are problems creating / deleting files try running with `sudo`

 ## Screenshots
 ![](Screenshots/locations.png)
 ![](Screenshots/index.png)